 Paa-ko Pueblo, a large Classic Ancestral pueblo and a historic-period pueblo located at the eastern base of the Sandia Mountains, approximately 1 mile north of the town of San Antonio (Bernalillo County).

 The pueblo is in a level area just west of San Pedro Creek, which flows northward about 100 m east of the site.
 The Ortiz and San Pedro mountains are east of San Pedro Creek.
-Paa-ko is within the boundaries Click to open this map in a new windowof the San Pedro Grant.
+Paa-ko is within the boundaries of the San Pedro Grant.
 San Pedro Creek flows to Tonque Arroyo which enters the Rio Grande at San Felipe Pueblo.

 The site is believed to have been occupied from the beginning of the AD 1200s and with a hiatus in the occupation in the AD 1400s.
 It was finally abandoned during the latter half of the AD 1600s.
 The earliest known documentation of the ruins came from the research of Adolph Bandelier, who in his 1892 report described portions of mounds that were tall enough for the original buildings to have been more than two stories in height (Lambert 1954:7).
 Several hundred rooms are buried under rubble mounds.
 Circular and square kivas are also present, although their exact number still remains unclear.